salahineo/react-weather-app/README.md

 ### Installation

-Here are the guidelines to run this project on your localhost (you should install node.js on your machine):
+Here are the guidelines to run this project on your localhost (you should install node.js on your machine at first):

 1. Clone (Download) this repo on your machine
 2. Open terminal in repo directory